Written by Taylor Baker

 The Dissident presents us with a lot of emotions.
 Then it recreates unimportant events, throws in images of the ever polarizing Trump whenever it can, queues up some CG tweet recreations, and doesn’t focus itself squarely on anything but some circumstances Fogel is aware of.
 It goes for cheap emotionality instead of unwavering truth.

 I’m increasingly exhausted at these glossy documentaries with talking heads that have no purpose and are clearly just padding their resumes and attempting to create a positive image.
-The definitive Khashoggi documentary has is not yet made.
+The definitive Khashoggi documentary has not yet been made.
 I could have just read this in an article, what a waste of all of our time.

 The Dissident Trailer